 No one can promise anyone else a particular result from the Ministerial Fellowship Committee, but I do promise to answer any question you have via email or on our calls, to be accountable for our time together and the time that I spend with your documents, and to charge a reasonable hourly rate for our time.

 Schedule a complimentary, no-obligation call with me and let’s see if we are a great fit for working together!
-Just use the button below, and we’ll talk!
+Just click below, and we’ll talk!